Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 InVideo vs Zebracat: Which should you choose?

-Choose InVideo when you need broader stock-scene drafts and faceless explainers.
-Choose Zebracat when the job is short-form social clips, ad variants, and trend-driven output.
+Choose InVideo when you need prompt-first creator drafts with command-box revisions and light manual edit controls.
+Choose Zebracat when the job is a faceless social assembly line with storyboard review and scene rerolls.

 Quick pick